tjpools/DSKYpoly/README.md

 - **IEEE 754 Compliance** - Standard floating-point operations
 - **Discriminant Analysis** - Root classification and validation
 - **Numerical Stability** - Careful handling of ill-conditioned cases

+## 🌉 **The Abstraction Journey: From Silicon to Symmetry**

+DSKYpoly represents more than just a polynomial solver—it's a meditation on the layers of abstraction that separate raw computation from mathematical truth.
+This project deliberately bridges multiple levels of the computational hierarchy:

+### **Layer 1: Bare Metal Assembly**
+At the foundation, we manipulate floating-point registers directly, crafting machine code that speaks to the silicon itself.
+Every coefficient placement, every stack alignment, every SSE instruction is a conscious choice about how mathematical concepts map to physical circuits.

+### **Layer 2: Classical Algorithms**
+Ferrari's quartic method and Cardano's cubic solutions encode centuries of mathematical insight into precise computational steps.
+These aren't mere calculations—they're executable proofs of algebraic theorems.

+### **Layer 3: Modern Numerical Methods**
+The quintic solver introduces a hybrid approach, combining exact algebraic detection with numerical approximation.
+Here, we acknowledge both the power and limitations of symbolic computation.

+### **Layer 4: High-Level Mathematical Abstraction**
+The Python-based hypergeometric quintic solver operates in the realm of pure mathematical concepts—complex analysis, special functions, and symmetry groups.
+At this level, we're not just solving equations; we're exploring the deep structures that govern polynomial behavior.

+### **The Philosophical Synthesis**
+This multi-layered approach reveals something profound: **mathematical truth exists independently of its implementation**, yet the method of implementation shapes our understanding.
+The assembly code teaches us about computational constraints, while the high-level algorithms reveal mathematical patterns invisible at the machine level.

+The project demonstrates that abstraction isn't about hiding complexity—it's about revealing different aspects of mathematical reality.
+Each layer offers unique insights:
+- Assembly reveals the **computational cost** of mathematical operations
+- Classical algorithms show the **historical development** of mathematical thought
+- Numerical methods expose the **practical limits** of exact computation
+- High-level abstractions illuminate the **underlying mathematical structures**

+This is why DSKYpoly maintains implementations at multiple levels: not for redundancy, but for **mathematical completeness**.
+Each layer is a different lens through which to view the same fundamental truths about polynomial equations.

 ## 📖 **Documentation**